kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ```

-## Send kins with a transaction
+## Send Kin with a transaction

-Provided the account has been created and funded on the playground blockchain environment, you can now use it to send kins
+Provided the account has been created and funded on the playground blockchain environment, you can now use it to send Kin
 to another account.
 This process happens in two steps:
 - Building the transaction request, which returns a `TransactionEnvelope` object if successful
 - Sending the request, which returns a `TransactionId` if successful